jerrychen017/fridge-food-tracker/README.md

 We've implemented manual data entry as our first feature.

 We have unit tests written for Fridge, ItemList, and Item, and we have functional tests in Postman for our server.

+We have begun implementation of barcode-reading, and our progress can be seen in BarcodeScanner project.
+We will integrate the scanner in iteration 3.